Skip to content Skip to navigation menu

 Step 6

 Now you need to repeat the above process working across the width of the room.
-The aim is to fix another batten running width-ways.
+The aim is to fix another timber batten running width-ways.
 The corner where the two battens meet will be where you start tiling.

 Tile-A-Floor-Step-8.jpg

-How do I lay bathroom floor tiles?
+How do I lay floor tiles?

 Step 1